electricessence/TypeScript.NET/README.md

 ```
 npm install typescript-dotnet
 ```

-Version 2.5 is the first NPM release.
+Version 2.5 was the first NPM release.
 The goal is to get this as user friendly as possible.
 Currently it is possible/supported to use TypeScript.NET in a number of different ways:

-1. Using TypeScript and import the source directly by relative reference.
+1. Example: ```import Enumerable from "typescript-dotnet/source/System.Linq/Linq"``` with NodeJS works perfectly well.
-2. Node users can use ```dist/commonjs``` which uses ES6>Babel rendering for ease of use.
+2. Pure JS/Node users can use ```dist/commonjs``` which uses ES6>Babel rendering for ease of use.
 3. Use ```dist/es6``` directly.
 4. requirejs can consume ```dist/amd``` or ```dist/umd.min``` for minified, web-friendly, source-mapped versions.
 5. Lastly, re-render your own version using the TypeScript compiler.

+If using WebStorm and you've properly set your module type to "commonjs" you'll find that it does an outstanding job of automatically (ALT-ENTER) importing your references.

 This all may be overkill, or possibly a use case was missed, so please don't hesitate to log issues in GitHub.